Hamiltonian Active Particles in Incompressible Fluid Membranes

-As noted in Eq.~\eqref{radvort}, the unscreened near--field dipolar flow carries finite vorticity, so freely rotating dipoles undergo hydrodynamic reorientation.
+As noted in Eq.~\eqref{radvort}, the unscreened near-field dipolar flow carries finite vorticity, so freely rotating dipoles undergo hydrodynamic reorientation.
 These orientational dynamics preclude a Hamiltonian written solely in terms of particle positions.
-A reduced Hamiltonian description is nevertheless recovered in the \emph{quenched--orientation} limit, where dipole axes are externally constrained or relax much faster than translational motion.
-This regime is natural for anchored ``shakers’’ and for strongly aligned active suspensions~\cite{Hatwalne2004,Vicsek1995,Marchetti2013,Shoham2023}.
-With orientations fixed, the near--field stresslet retains its $1/r$ form and generates a consistent position-based Hamiltonian, enabling a direct comparison with the far--field dynamics.
-Thus, in the unscreened regime ($\kappa r_{ij}\ll1$), the stream function of dipole $j$ is given by Eq.~\eqref{eq:psi_near},
+A reduced Hamiltonian description is nevertheless recovered in the \emph{quenched-orientation} limit, where dipole axes are externally constrained or relax on timescales slow compared to the translational dynamics.
+This regime is natural for anchored ``shakers’’ and for strongly aligned active suspensions~\cite{Shoham2023}.
+With orientations fixed, the near-field stresslet retains its $1/r$ form.
+However, a consistent position-only Hamiltonian arises in a simple form only in the \emph{co-aligned} quenched limit, $\alpha_i=\alpha$ for all $i$.
+In this case, interactions are pairwise and the Hamiltonian is